Skip to Content

 Is the Skagit Valley Tulip Festival free?

-Visitors are welcome to view the various tulip fields throughout the Skagit Valley free of charge from the road.
-However, if you’d like to get up close, you’ll need to purchase tickets.
+Visitors are welcome to view the various tulip fields throughout the Skagit Valley from the road free of charge.
+However, if they’d like to get up close, they’ll need to purchase tickets.

 How long do the tulips last in Skagit Valley?

-The Skagit Valley Tulip Festival typically takes place in April, but the blooming of the tulips can vary depending on weather conditions.
-While the exact blooming time can vary from year to year, the tulips in Skagit Valley typically bloom from late March to early May.
+The Skagit Valley Tulip Festival usually happens in April, but blooming varies with the weather.
+Typically, tulips bloom from late March to early May.

 Is there a best time of day to visit the tulip fields for optimal lighting for photography?